What’s the best way to use a sponge filter?

 One of the most important aspects of sponge filter maintenance is regular cleaning.
 Over time, the sponge can become clogged with debris, which can reduce the water flow and the filter’s effectiveness.
 To clean the sponge, remove it from the tank and give it a gentle squeeze in a bucket of tank water.

-It’s important to use tank water for this process, as tap water can contain chlorine, which can kill the beneficial bacteria in the sponge.
+It’s important to use tank water for this process, as tap waterOpens in a new tab. can contain chlorine, which can kill the beneficial bacteria in the sponge.

 Another crucial part of sponge filter maintenance is checking the air pump regularly.
 The air pump drives the bubbles that create the water flow, so it’s important to ensure it’s working properly.
 Clean the air pump according to the manufacturer’s instructions and replace it if it’s not producing enough air.